![]() |

-Direct Fiber Positioning System© 2022-2023, Kevan Hashemi, Open Source Instruments Inc. |
+Direct Fiber Positioning System© 2022-2024, Kevan Hashemi, Open Source Instruments Inc. |

-[29-JUN-23] Our Direct Fiber Positioning System (DFPS) uses the slight bending of a piezo-electric cylinder to displace an optical fiber at the end of a tube.
+[09-OCT-24] Our Direct Fiber Positioning System (DFPS) uses the slight bending of a piezo-electric cylinder to displace an optical fiber at the end of a tube.
 Each fiber positioner consists of a cylindrical, piezo-electric actuator, a hollow tube that acts as a mast, and two or more optical fibers held in a ferrule at the tip of the mask.
 Accompanying the positioner are controller electronics that generate the actuator's ±250-V electrode voltages.
 One of the fibers is a guide fiber, which we use to determine the location of the mast tip.
 The remaining fibers are detector fibers, which we use to collect light from celestial objects.
 The DFPS provides one fiber positioner per 5 mm × 5 mm square area.
-The control electronics for each positioner fit beneath its 25 mm2 footprint.
+The control electronics for each positioner fits beneath its 25 mm2 footprint.
 All positioners can be adjusted independently and simultaneously with no increase in power consumption.
 We can construct an array of eighty thousand positioners using the same fundamental design as we would use to construct an array of eighty fibers.
 Positioners share power and serial communication with their neighbors, so the number of electrical connections required by a large array of positioners remains small.

 Term | Meaning |